Cargill/splinter-docs/community/planning/oauth2_rest_api_authentication.md

 ### REST API Endpoints

-The Splinter REST API will provide two new endpoints to enable authorization: the `GET /oauth/login` route, the `GET /oauth/callback` route, and the `GET /oauth/logout` route.
+The Splinter REST API will provide three new endpoints to enable authorization: the `GET /oauth/login` route, the `GET /oauth/callback` route, and the `GET /oauth/logout` route.
 This section outlines the external behavior of these routes.